emmrys-jay/ecommerce/README.md

     make install
     ```

-    The commands are written for MacOS ARM 64 architecture.
+    Some of the commands are written for MacOS ARM 64 architecture.
 Update them accordingly for any other operating system.

 3. Run the project in development mode using: